aefty/SQUIC_Pkg_R/README.md

 ## Installation

-Step 1: Download the the shared library libSQUIC from www.gitlab.ci.inf.usi.ch/SQUIC/libSQUIC, and follow its README instructions.
+Step 1: Download the shared library libSQUIC from www.gitlab.ci.inf.usi.ch/SQUIC/libSQUIC, and follow its README instructions.
 The default and recommended location for libSQUIC is the home directory, i.e., ``~/``.

 Step 2: Run the following command to install the library:
 ```angular2